evanpurkhiser/resume/README.md

-## Evan Purkhiser's Resume
+## Evan Purkhiser's Résumé

-My resume written using mardkdown and compiled into various formats using [pandoc](http://pandoc.org/).
+My résumé written using mardkdown and compiled into various formats using [pandoc](http://pandoc.org/).